asteroidai/blog/posts/agents.md

 - `escalate`: the decision is deferred to the next Supervisor in the chain
 - `modify`: the action is accepted, with modifications

-Supervisors enable us to catch unintended agent behaviors at runtime, and very often allow the agent to correct it’s own actions.
+Supervisors enable us to catch unintended agent behaviors at runtime, and very often allow the agent to correct its own actions.
 Supervisors are very simple, and highly configurable, making them a very powerful tool for quickly enforcing policies and behaviors onto an LLM-based system.

 ### Out-of-the-box Supervisors